Protesters Return to Hong Kong Streets as Struggle Broadens

 Lam then announced that the legislation would be postponed, but this did not pacify Hongkongers, who turned out in even greater numbers on June 16 to call for the bill’s complete withdrawal and Lam’s ouster.
 The march, which organizers claim was two million strong, saw the young and the elderly, political activists and business figures, religious groups and families, take to the streets in an unprecedented show of unity.

 The marches forced a public apology from Lam for the extradition debacle, but it was criticized for being belated and insufficient.
 Protesters are now expected to step up their actions in the run up to the July 1 anniversary of the city’s return to Chinese sovereignty.
+One woman told TIME Friday that protesters needed to be “less passive and reliant on waiting for the government’s move.”

 Speaking earlier in an exclusive interview with TIME, Wong said the battle was far from over.
 “The Hong Kong government and Beijing have turned a whole generation of students from citizens to dissidents,” he said.
 “I think President Xi might be really angry at how Carrie Lam generated more than a million dissidents that live in and love this place.”